-And how can you see whether it is a VENICE or VENICE 2 6K camera?
+How can you tell if it is a VENICE or VENICE 2 6K camera?

 Yutaka: The easiest way to see the difference is that the fan vents go all the way to the bottom on VENICE 2.
 Also, please notice the four M3 screw threads towards the rear of the camera right side.
 They are provided so rental houses and users can attach a plate to identify the camera, for example 6K or 8K, A camera or B camera, the name of the rental house, and so on.